 However PMI has been withholding the Capability Statements from customers since 2015, claiming that they are evaluating OPM3's value in the marketplace while they simultaneously announced that they bought an individual OPM3 Consultant's maturity assessment consulting company.
 PMI announced that PMI will use that subsidiary going forward to offer maturity assessments for hire using their own employees as consultants and using a proprietary model that is not OPM3.
 Many people who are aware of this pivot by PMI have questioned these monopolizing decisions, specifically the appropriateness of commercializing a separate offering in competition with OPM3 while withholding from users intellectual property created by volunteers (who created that IP with the understanding that it would remain available to users).
 The community of OPM3 users has been waiting patiently for PMI to clarify the situation before taking further action.

 The Bottom Line

-In short there simply was no need to "dumb it down," and doing so has caused immeasurable harm.
+In short there simply was no need to "dumb it down" in the manner that the newcomer Steve dumbed it down, and doing so has caused immeasurable harm.
 Using the "OPM3 Best Practice Self-Assessment" questions is a worst practice.
 These "high level" questions are why "OPM3 Online" failed.
 And unfortunately, these same questions remain in PMI's OPM3 book today, compounding the error of excluding the Capability Statements from that book (which PMI did in order to make the Capability Statements the basis of an expensive certification scheme they only recently terminated).
 Leaving the "high level" questions in the OPM3 book and not reinserting the Capability Statements into the OPM3 book will lead eventually to OPM3's demise if left uncorrected.